elastos/Elastos.Node/docs/step-by-step-setup/installing-programs/installing-elastos-ela.md

 Creating ela keystore...
 ```

-A relatively strong password is required to generate the keystore file (the wallet).
+A relatively strong password is required to generate the keystore file (nodepublickey wallet).

 ```
 Please input a password (ENTER to use a random one)